rust-lang/project-group-template/README.md

  relevant links to information about your group.
 -->

-Welcome the repository for the {{PROJECT_GROUP}}!
+Welcome the repository for the {{PROJECT_GROUP}} Project Group!
 This is the repository we use to organise our work.
-Please refer to our [charter] for more information on our goals and our current scope.
+Please refer to our [charter] for more information on our goals and current scope.

 [charter]: ./CHARTER.md